 Nashville, TN – The Tennessee Highway Patrol cautions motorists to watch out for deer on or near the roadways this fall season.
 An increase in deer-related crashes is likely during the months of October through December due to deer mating and hunting season.

-“Deer pose a danger to motorists throughout the year, but especially in the fall,” THP Colonel Tracy Trott said.
-“November is typically the worst month for deer-related crashes.
-It is important to exercise caution, slow down and stay alert in areas where deer are populated.”
+“A crash with a deer can be a very serious and dangerous incident,” THP Colonel Tracy Trott said.
+“Deer pose a danger to motorists throughout the year, especially in the fall.
+Our stats show November is typically the worst month for deer-related crashes.
+It is important motorist exercise caution, slow down and remain alert in areas where deer are populated.”

 Nashville, TN – Tennessee Governor Bill Haslam issued Executive Order #56 today waiving federal hours of service requirements for petroleum transporters to prevent any fuel supply disruptions for Tennesseans from the Colonial pipeline leak in Shelby County, AL.

 “This is a precautionary measure as we are not currently seeing any widespread unavailability of petroleum in Tennessee,” Haslam said.
 “We urge Tennesseans to maintain their normal fuel purchasing and driving patterns to help prevent any potential impacts on our fuel supply while the pipeline undergoes repairs.”

 August 30, 2016